grapl-security/grapl/README.md

 ![word_macro_hit](https://github.com/insanitybit/grapl/blob/master/images/word_child.png)

 When these analyzers find matches, engagements are created.
+Engagements are a graph representation of all of the events related to an incident.
+So, while a signature might give us Word and the dropped payload, our engagement might pull in files read by word, children of the 'payload' process, or other relevant information.

 In the future it will be possible to interact with these engagements through an API targeting Jupyter notebooks.
 For now the feature is limited to a visual representation.

 Grapl can automatically expand signature hits out to scope the engagement by traversing the edges of the signature match, pulling relevant nodes into the